-This project is assessing whether globally recommended policies for creating healthy food environments are being implemented in Australia.
-It will create a report card of Australian performance that clearly recognises good performance and highlights areas for further improvements.Read More
+This project assessed whether globally recommended policies for creating healthy food environments are being implemented in Australia.
+It created report cards of Australian performance, clearly recognising good performance and highlighting areas for further improvements.Read More

-This project is mapping State and Territory prevention responses to two national prevention initiatives: the National Partnership Agreement on Preventive Health and the 2005 National Chronic Disease Strategy.
+This project mapped State and Territory prevention responses to two national prevention initiatives: the National Partnership Agreement on Preventive Health and the 2005 National Chronic Disease Strategy.

 This PhD project is examining the growing problem of gestational diabetes using systems science methods.
 It will produce a simulation model for gestational diabetes to map the interactions between risk factors, and explore potential points of intervention.